20 C

 5. For Personal Gain: Whether it’s for financial profit, benefits, or advantages in personal or professional spheres, manipulation can be a means to an end.

+Recognizing manipulation is the first step in preventing oneself from falling into manipulative traps.
 It’s essential to trust one’s instincts, set boundaries, and foster open communication to counteract manipulative behaviors and tendencies.

 How to Deal With Manipulative People